Thinking of buying an A380 or B787, here’s 5 gotcha’s to consider before you’ll be ready to fly:

-PKI security is mandatory and if an airline is new to PKI (CA, certificates etc), this could take considerable time to implement, in particular the processes supporting PKI (administration), if PKI processes are not secure and efficient, potentially this could interfere with the aircrafts successful operation and possibly become an air worthiness issue.
+New processes and procedures for new eEnabled aircraft have to run side by side with existing that serve legacy fleets.
+Take LSAP software updates for example, this is carried out by a mandatory process implementing PKI security.
+If an airline is new to PKI (CA, certificates etc), this could take a considerable time to implement, in particular the processes for supporting PKI (administration), if these processes are not secure and effective, this will interfere with the aircrafts successful operation and possibly become an air worthiness issue.

-It’s important to understand that eEnabled aircraft will be nodes on an airlines ground based IT network and potentially, could be conceived as a security risk to the airlines IT operations.
+It’s important to understand that eEnabled aircraft are nodes on an airlines ground based IT network and should be considered as a potential security risk to the airlines overall IT operations.

 Consider this possible scenario of how an IT security incident could impact the airlines operation:

 A virus has been detected on-board an eEnabled aircraft computer (say the IFE server), an airline will have to mitigate this risk and this will not be easy …. the following must be addressed to successfully rectify the incident:

 (a) Determine how long the computer been infected